FarazFazelifar/Introduction-to-Python-for-Data-Science/Python Course/lesson1.md

     Basic Python file type.
 Will run line by line, start to finish (if no exceptions).
 - .ipynb

     Better suited for interactive programming, such as Data Science and ML.
+Runs in blocks of code.

 # Basic data types
 - int